typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 # Syncing Supabase with Typesense

-[Supabase](https://Supabase.com/) is an open source development platform that is built on top of PostgreSQL.
-Its unique configuration allows developers to directly and securely query their PostgreSQL instances from the frontend instead of fetching data through a server.
-The platform also provides other features, such as authentication management, edge functions in TypeScript, logging, storage, etc.

-However, the search functionality it provides (PostgreSQL fuzzy search) is lackluster compared to specialized search engines, such as Typesense.
+[Supabase](https://Supabase.com/) is an open-source development platform constructed on PostgreSQL, offering secure direct database access to app users and an array of features including authentication management, TypeScript edge functions, logging, and storage, making it a popular choice among developers.
+However, its search functionality, based on PostgreSQL fuzzy search, is not as powerful compared to specialized search engines such as Typesense.

-This guide will walk you through the process of syncing user data with a Typesense search instance.
+In this guide, we'll walk you through the process of syncing your user data with a Typesense search instance to enhance search capabilities and provide a more robust search experience for your users.

 ## Step 1: Configuring Supabase